inspec/inspec/README.md

 ## Get Started

-This profile uses the Azure Ruby SDK and as such requires a Service Principal Name (SPN) to be created in the Azure subscription that is being tested.
+This profile uses one of the Azure Ruby SDK libraries 'Azure Resource Management' and as such requires a Service Principal Name (SPN) to be created in the Azure subscription that is being tested.

 This can be done on the command line or from the Azure Portal